vkb1/edge-ai-resources/oep-participate-contribute.md

 # Resources for Participating in or Contributing to Open Edge Platform

-Here's a list of resources for participating in or contributing to [Open Edge Platform](https://github.com/open-edge-platform), a set of open source solutions on GitHub that demonstrate the power, performance, and flexibility of Intel processors for edge AI.
+Here's a list of resources for participating in or contributing to [Open Edge Platform](https://github.com/open-edge-platform), a set of open source solutions on GitHub that demonstrates the power, performance, and flexibility of Intel processors for edge AI.

 ## Table of Contents